 - The appeal to authority fallacy is commonly seen in advertisements.
 Suppose your favorite actor or actress promotes a particular brand.
 You tend to think that product they are promoting is of high quality as your favorite actor or actress has suggested it.
 Here, you are associating that if a person is a good actor he will also suggest a good product, which is a fallacious argument.

 This is also known as the ‘argument from ignorance.’
 This fallacy occurs when the person believes the given argument is true because it has not been proved false.

 This argument can also lead to contradictory conclusions, for example,

 - No one has proved that aliens exist, so aliens are not real.

-- No one has proved that the aliens do not exist, so aliens are real.
+- No one has proved that aliens do not exist, so aliens are real.

 Examples of an Appeal to Ignorance Fallacy

-- The Appeal to ignorance fallacy is often used by the terrorist groups or defence groups of some nations to brainwash the people.
-In some countries, very young children are recruited in the army of their nations, and they are made to believe that it’s their duty to serve their nation, and the people belonging to other ethnicities or nations are evil.
+- The Appeal to ignorance fallacy is often used by terrorist groups or defense groups of some nations to brainwash the people.
+In some countries, very young children are recruited into the army of their nations, and they are made to believe that they must serve their nation and that people belonging to other ethnicities or nations are evil.
 The children grew up in this environment and they believe in false statements because they are ignorant about reality.
 They think the people of their ethnicities or nation are right and those of the other are wrong only because this is what they have learned since childhood.
 These arguments represent the appeal to ignorance fallacy as one does not have proper evidence of supporting their argument.

 11. The Correlation/Causation Fallacy